 Here are some great ways you can use feed to keep your hens busy:

 - A treat each day such as a handful of scratch, will keep them busy for a while.
-They love to scratch around finding little food nuggets; it’s like a treasure hunt for them!
+They love to scratch around finding little food nuggets; it’s like a treasure hunt!
 Make sure you spread it well so everyone has a chance to find some.

 - Warm oatmeal in the morning.
 A good way to start the day for humans and chickens!
-I mix the oatmeal with water and once cooked, stir in a big dollop of natural yoghurt.
+I mix the oatmeal with water and stir in a big dollop of natural yogurt once cooked.
 Make sure you stand back when they attack the oatmeal- it flies everywhere!